UKCloud/documentation/articles/azure/azs-how-create-key-vault-ps.md

 ## Prerequisites

-Ensure your PowerShell environment is setup as detailed in [Configure the Azure Stack user's PowerShell environment](azs-how-configure-powershell-users.md).
+Before you begin, ensure your PowerShell environment is set up as detailed in [Configure the Azure Stack user's PowerShell environment](azs-how-configure-powershell-users.md).

 ## Creating a new key vault